Area Spotlight: Yokohama & Kanagawa

 - Effectively Selecting Your New Home Neighborhood Part 1: Location & Commute

 - Effectively Selecting Your New Home Neighborhood Part 2: Lifestyle Essentials

 Coming in right after Tokyo as the 2nd most populated city in Japan, Yokohama has a wide range of shopping and entertainment options while managing to be considerably less congested than the nation’s capital.
 The area surrounding Yokohama station itself is quite commercial and packed with large malls, restaurants and corporate offices.

-The Minato Mirai area is one additional stop down and has a charming “coastal town” feel that is highly rated by inhabitants of the greater Tokyo area—as you wander away from the station this segment is peppered with quaint restaurants/cafes and other attractions such as the large neon Ferris Wheel and a modest waterfront theme park.
+The Minato Mirai area is just two additional stops down and has a charming “coastal town” feel that is highly rated by inhabitants of the greater Tokyo area—as you wander away from the station this segment is peppered with quaint restaurants/cafes and other attractions such as the large neon Ferris Wheel and a modest waterfront theme park.

 Tsurumi is a mostly residential neighborhood located midway between Tokyo and Yokohama.
 Depending on the property location, you may be closer to either Tsurumi Station (JR Keihin Tohoku Line) or Kikuna Station (Tokyu Toyoko Line).

 Both stations offer direct access to the major hub station Yokohama, and being express stops also boast very reasonable travel times into Tokyo—this makes the area an attractive option for expats who are seeking a short commute into Yokohama while also being keen on regular weekend and/or evening trips to Tokyo.
 (The JR Keihin Tohoku Line offers rapid service Shinagawa/Tokyo/Ueno stations on the east side, while the Tokyu Toyoko Line takes as little as 20 minutes to reach major western hub Shibuya and provides through-service to Shinjuku/Ikebukuro.)